-With the nights getting colder and colder and winter approaching it is time to get vacant homes properly ready for winter.
+With the nights getting colder and colder and winter approaching it is time to properly prepare vacant homes for winter.
 Over the years we have seen homes lose as much as 50% of their market value from fall to spring when pipes freeze, break, and then leak, ruining the floors, walls, and even flooding basements.
 It can destroy a house and cost thousands of dollars to fix.

 Whether you plan to sell or return to your vacant home, protect your investment by winterizing your home with these main points: